Shaikhhas/RedisDemo_PoC/README.md

 ## Project Objective

-Provide a global view of political developments by consolidating multilingual news updates into a searchable, interactive map.
-News is streamed from multiple sources, enriched with NLP, and clustered using vector embeddings.
+Provide a global view of news activity and updates into a searchable, interactive map.
+News is streamed from multiple sources from Telegram, enriched with NLP, and clustered using vector embeddings.

 ---